ram-1918/fetch-take-home-assignment/README.md

 3. There are two ways to Start the Application: **using Docker** or **manually**.
    - **Option 1: Using Docker**
       1. Start the Application:
+         - Ensure to login to Docker using `docker login` in the terminal/VS code terminal
-         - Run the following command to start the application and Redis:
+         - Then, Run the following command to start the application and Redis:
          ```
          docker compose up --build
          ```